 - 1. Consult with patient's caregiver(s) for assistance - 2.
 Do not remove tracheostomy tube unless obviously blocked or improperly placed - 3.
 If patient with tracheostomy is in respiratory distress - a.
 Look for possible causes of distress that may be easily correctable such as a detached Oxygen source - b.
 Assess for causes of distress other than issues with tracheostomy (asthma, pneumonia, pulmonary edema, etc.) - c.
 [EMR] If breathing is adequate but patient exhibits signs of respiratory distress, administer Oxygen via non-rebreather mask or blow-by over the tracheostomy - d.
-[EMT] Suction any VISIBLE mucus to help clear airway but do not suction deep into the tracheostomy - e.
-If patient's breathing is inadequate, assist ventilations using BVM - i.
-If on a ventilator and breathing is inadequate, remove patient from ventilator and use BVM to rule out problem with ventilator - f.
-[Paramedic] Suction tracheostomy (approximately 2-3 inches) using no more than 100 mmHg suction pressure - i.
-[Paramedic] May use 2-3mL NORMAL SALINE flush to loosen secretions - 4.
+[EMR/EMT] Suction any visible mucus to help clear the airway.
+If needed, suction tracheostomy (approx. 2-3 inches) using no more than 100mmHg of suction. - i.
+[Paramedic] May use 2-3mL NORMAL SALINE flush to loosen secretions - e.
+[EMR/EMT] If patient's breathing remains inadequate after suctioning, assist ventilations using BVM i.
+If on a ventilator and breathing is inadequate, remove patient from ventilator and use BVM to rule out problem with ventilator - 4.
 [Paramedic] If tracheostomy tube has been removed or dislodged, replace with same (cleaned) or another tracheostomy tube or endotracheal tube